gbif/ssg-gb24/content/01_programme/en.md

 Choose:
 -	Archipelago salmon soup or
 -	Summer veggies soup.*

-The other attraction, [fortress of Suomenlinna](http://www.suomenlinna.fi/en/) is one of Finland’s UNESCO World Heritage Sites.
+*The other attraction, [fortress of Suomenlinna](http://www.suomenlinna.fi/en/) is one of Finland’s UNESCO World Heritage Sites.
 Suomenlinna was built during the Swedish era as a maritime fortress and a base for the Archipelago Fleet.*

 *There will be guided tours both in Vallisaari and Suomenlinna.*

-*Price: 50–60 eur*
+*Price: 50–60 Euro*

 **Excursion option 2: Nuuksio National Park**
 ```styledYaml